Labor Day Email Techniques To Inspire Your Campaigns

 If you’re low on creative resources or want to play it safe this time, you can take a common theme from the list above and spin it a bit.
 For example, here’s how BH cosmetics played on Labor Day design templates.
 This vegan and sustainable cosmetics brand designs its marketing assets in a bold brutalist style.
 Rather than featuring traditional stars and stripes, they decided to craft their Labor Day campaign using sort of traditional colors but not quite:

-Labor Day email from BH Cosmetics that promotes a 75% discount and is designed in the color scheme resembling an American Flag but not quite
+Labor Day email from BH Cosmetics that promotes a 75% discount and is designed in a color scheme resembling an American Flag but not quite

 Source: MailCharts